zendframework/zf2-documentation/docs/languages/en/modules/zend.service-manager.lazy-services.rst

    echo $buzzer->buzz();

-To verify that proxying occurred correctly, you can simply run following code, which should delay the 5 seconds wait time hardcoded in ``Buzzer::__construct`` until ``Buzzer::buzz`` is invoked:
+To verify that the proxying occurred correctly, you can simply run the following code, which should delay the 5 seconds wait time hardcoded in ``Buzzer::__construct`` until ``Buzzer::buzz`` is invoked:

 .. code-block:: php
    :linenos: